MicrosoftDocs/sql-docs/docs/reporting-services/tutorial-add-a-bar-chart-to-your-report-report-builder.md

 4. Select **Save**.

 ## Next steps
 You have successfully completed the Adding a Bar Chart to Your Report tutorial.
-To learn more about charts, see [Charts in a paginated report (Report Builder)](../reporting-services/report-design/charts-report-builder-and-ssrs.md) and [Bar charts in a paginated report (Report Builder)](../reporting-services/report-design/bar-charts-report-builder-and-ssrs.md).
+For more information about charts, see [Charts in a paginated report (Report Builder)](../reporting-services/report-design/charts-report-builder-and-ssrs.md) and [Bar charts in a paginated report (Report Builder)](../reporting-services/report-design/bar-charts-report-builder-and-ssrs.md).

 ## See also
 [Report Builder tutorials](../reporting-services/report-builder-tutorials.md)